Sv443-Network/UserUtils/README.md

   npx jsr install @sv443-network/userutils deno add jsr:@sv443-network/userutils
   ```
-  Then, import it in your script as usual:
+  Then import it in your script as usual:

   ```ts
   import { addGlobalStyle } from "@sv443-network/userutils";